 I have autism & I turned my passion for sports into my dream job

 This blog post is by Tyler Marcotte, I’m 24-years old from Plymouth, Massachusetts.
-At 9, he was diagnosed with Asperger Syndrome.
-Today, he is a Member Experience Executive for the Boston Celtics.
+At 9, I was diagnosed with Aspergers Syndrome.
+Today, I’m a Member Experience Executive for the Boston Celtics.

 Where It All Started: I was first introduced to basketball when I was seven.
 While I enjoyed the game, I have sensitive hearing so it was difficult to watch.
 When attending local games, I left the gym early each quarter and cover my ears before the buzzer sounded.
 Sometimes I watched the clocks more than the games themselves.
 The sound of the players’ sneakers squeaking the floor and referees blowing their whistles made me jump from my seat.
 When playing basketball, anytime the ball was in my hands and the buzzer about to sound, I passed it to a teammate in order to cover both my ears in-time.
 Growing up, basketball was tough for me as both a spectator and player, but I loved the game and appreciated it more as a teenager.

 First Game, Lasting Memories: In 2006 my dad surprised me with tickets to my first Celtics game; I was excited but also skeptical.
 How will I handle watching the game in a larger venue with rambunctious fans?
 I had difficulty watching in a high school gym with just over 100 people.
 Despite a few dilemmas, it was an unforgettable day.
 Our seats were directly across from the Celtics bench.
 After the game, my Dad brought me to the Pro Shop and bought a Paul Pierce jersey that I still have today.
 Even though I covered my ears a few times and they lost, I loved every minute of that day and my love for basketball and the Celtics grew.